Services for DTS Faculty

 Instruction for Your Students

 We offer brief instruction sessions for new students at the start of the school year.
-More extensive instruction is included in RS5101 and some other courses.
 Send any student to us for help on an informal basis.
-Alternatively, we will conduct formal group instruction sessions for your students about how to use any library resource you specify, including reference works, bibliographies and databases, and primary source collections.
+Alternatively, we will conduct formal group instruction sessions for your students about how to use any library resource you specify, including reference works, bibliographies and databases, and large complex primary source collections.
 Please schedule a full month in advance.
-We can accommodate up to 18 students in the media center or hold sessions in your normal classroom.

 Reference Assistance